-That is why constructing a well-conceived plan is the foundation of every successful digital marketing campaign.
+That is why constructing a well-conceived plan is the foundation of every successful digital marketing campaign for your small business.
 In a way, this plan acts as a roadmap for your marketing efforts on your journey towards success.
 What’s more, competing online doesn’t require a large corporate budget if you know exactly what you should be doing with your resources.

-Here’s a step-by-step guide to help you do just that.
+Here’s a step-by-step guide to help you develop a digital marketing plan for your small business.

 The next step on our agenda is to use SMART goals to define our marketing aims and set up concrete targets for us to accomplish.
 If you were wondering, SMART is an acronym of the following words: